-The Delaware County Emergency Communications 9-1-1 Center was established in 1989 as a public safety answering point in Delaware County for EMS, fire, and law enforcement.
-The 9-1-1 Center serves the residents of the county, including all the cities, townships and villages.
+The Delaware County Emergency Communications 9-1-1 Center was established in 1989 as a public safety answering point for EMS, fire, and law enforcement in Delaware County.
+The 9-1-1 Center serves the county’s residents, including all the cities, townships, and villages.

-Delaware County Emergency Communications 9-1-1 Center is an accredited communication center by the Commission on Accreditation for Law Enforcement Agencies.
-(CALEA)
+Delaware County Emergency Communications 9-1-1 Center is accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).

-Delaware County Emergency Communications 9-1-1 Center operates 24 hours a day, 365 days a year, to answer your calls and send out the appropriate responders.
-As the Telecommunicators answer all the 9-1-1 calls in Delaware County, they also dispatch 13 fire departments, County EMS, Delaware County EMA, Delaware City Police, and Powell Police.
+Delaware County Emergency Communications 9-1-1 Center is ready to answer your call and send help 24 hours a day, 365 days a year.
+Telecommunicators answer all 9-1-1 calls in Delaware County and dispatch 13 fire departments, Delaware County EMS, Delaware County EMA, Delaware City Police, and Powell Police.

 Emergency